Troopers Seek Public’s Help in Locating Wanted Subject

 Presented by Public Information Officer Master Corporal Gary Fournier

-Further details will be released tomorrow morning.
+Further details outlining the investigation will be released later this morning.

 ###